Recreation Management and Policy Major: Program and Event Management Option (B.S.)

 |RMP 724||Grantsmanship, Evaluation, and Research||4|

-RMP majors cannot count RMP 490 Recreation and Leisure in Society toward the University Social Sciences requirement.
+RMP majors cannot count RMP 490 Recreation & Tourism in Society toward the University Social Sciences requirement.

 |RMP 559||Program and Event Marketing||4|